camilladezan/IS95_FinalProject/README.md

-# IS95_FinalProject
+# IS95 FinalProject
-Advanced Wireless Receivers Final Project
+Advanced Wireless Receivers Final Project: Implementation of the IS 95 standard for MIMO systems